SoleraEngineering/Defrag/README.md

   viewStack.popWithResult(R.layout.first_layout,"Result");
 ```

-Retrieving the result is similiar to getting Parameters (and is persisted when the Activity is recreated):
+Retrieving the result is similar to getting Parameters (and is persisted when the Activity is recreated):

 ```java
   final String result = viewStack.getResult();